jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 end
 ```

-And in the `index.erb` file we have the data
+And in the `index.erb` file, we have the data.
 The new line in the logs for `all_data` is:

 ```
 "GET /all_data HTTP/1.1" 200 14739726 11.7887
 ```

-As you can see the last two values are the bytes and the time.
-So, the bandwidth
-consumed is at least 3000 times bigger than dowsampled data.
-As `14739726` bytes
-is ~14MB and downsampling it we have only 5KB transiting from the server to the
+As you can see, the last two values are the bytes and the time.
+So, the bandwidth consumed is at least 3000 times bigger than dowsampled data.
+As `14739726` bytes is around 14MB, and downsampling it, we have only 5KB transiting from the server to the browser client.
-browser client.

-Downsampling it in the front end would not only save bandwidth from your server but also memory and process consumption in the front end.
-It will also render the applapplication faster and make it usable.
+Downsampling it in the front end would save bandwidth from your server and memory and process consumption in the front end.
+It will also render the application faster and make it usable.

-### Bandwidth

-> "GET /lttb_sql?threshold=127 HTTP/1.1" 200 **4904** 0.6910

-> "GET /lttb_ruby?threshold=127 HTTP/1.1" 200 **5501** 7.0419

 ## Try it yourself!

+ You can still run this code from the official repository if you haven't followed the step-by-step tutorial.
+Check this out:

 ```bash
 git clone https://github.com/jonatas/timescaledb.git